I've been wondering why things have been hot as volume-wise.

 Why don't you tell us how much that's costing taxpayers?

-And it's you know, it it it's hard for me to not say that I detest these people in the way they think and the way they want to present news to people and the way they want to constantly make people mad and make them feel helpless and hopeless, doom and gloom and all of this, greatest country in the world, and a drive-by meeting, a Democrat Party alliance designed to sabotage that.
+And it's, you know, it's hard for me to not say that I detest these people and the way they think and the way they want to present news to people and the way they want to constantly make people mad and make them feel helpless and hopeless.

-Russell in Memphis, your next, sir.
+Russell in Memphis, you're next, sir.

 Thank you for waiting.

-You're on open line Friday.
+You're on Open Line Friday.

 Hi.

-Hey, Russ, it's an honor to speak with you.
+It's an honor to speak with you.

 Thank you.

-Uh I wanted to say to the last caller, Kevin, we appreciate your service to this country.
+I wanted to say to the last caller, Kevin, we appreciate your service to this country.

-I'm eighteen.
+I'm 18.

-Um from everything I've studied and looked at, he was a tremendous, tremendous president.
+From everything I've studied and looked at, he was a tremendous, tremendous president.

-Um I'm also a big George W. Bush fan, aside from immigration, I've agreed with almost every single thing he's done.
+Aside from immigration, I've agreed with almost every single thing he's done.

-My question for you is where would you rank George W. Bush with Ronald Reagan?
+My question for you is: where would you rank George W. Bush with Ronald Reagan?

-Uh Ronald Reagan was the leader of a movement.
+Ronald Reagan was the leader of a movement.

 He was a genuine leader of a conservative movement.